-Every few months the Escentual French Pharmacy sale rolls around but this time I’ve been so caught up with Rosacea Awareness Month that I didn’t even realise that the sale had started.
-But do not fear, I’ve put together an updated list of my favourite French skincare bits in case you wanted to grab a last minute bargain (up to 1/3 off all French Pharmacy products so it’s worth stocking up!) and to also serve as a reference point in the future.
+Every few months the Escentual French Pharmacy sale rolls around and I get panicked messages from people spoiled for choice.
+But do not fear, I’ve put together an updated list of my favourite French skincare bits in case you wanted to grab a bargain (up to 1/3 off all French Pharmacy products so it’s worth stocking up!) and to also serve as a reference point in the future.
 French skincare has long been my go-to, so here’s a list of what I would recommend for anyone, but especially those with rosacea or sensitive skin.

 - La Roche-Posay Toleriane Dermo Cleanser – My all time favourite cleanser, this is a simple milk cleanser that easily removes make up and leaves my skin comfortable and happy.

-- Avene Tolerance Extreme Extreme Cleansing Lotion – A close second for favourite cleanser.
+- Avene Tolerance Extreme Extreme Cleansing Lotion – Another great cleanser.
 Gentle, calming and simple.

 - Bioderma Sebium H2O Micelle Solution – Micellar waters are everywhere now but this was the cult product that started it all.
 I’ve been using this for years and it’s a great way to take off make up if you prefer to use cotton pads.
 Remember to wash off afterwards using water or cleanser, as micellar waters can be drying if left on the skin.